-In her four years as an assistant coach at UT, Barnes was involved in every aspect of the Longhorn program, including scouting opponents and day-to-day operations.
+Prior to GW, Coach Barnes spent four seasons as an assistant coach at the University of Texas.
+During her years at UT, Coach Barnes was involved in every aspect of the Longhorn program, including scouting opponents and day-to-day operations.
 Off the field, her main responsibilities included recruiting and video analysis, for a team that advanced to the NCAA tournament in three of the last four seasons.
-Overall, as a player and coach, Barnes has participated in 17 of the last 18 NCAA tournaments, including three combined trips to the College Cup (as a player at Connecticut in 1994 and 1997, and as an assistant coach in 2003).
+Overall, as a player and coach, Coach Barnes has participated in 17 of the last 18 NCAA tournaments, including three combined trips to the College Cup (as a player at Connecticut in 1994 and 1997, and as an assistant coach in 2003).

 A graduate from the University of Connecticut, Coach Barnes spent 10 seasons on staff at UConn under long-time head coach Len Tsantiris.
 During her time on Tsantiris' staff, she spent two seasons as a volunteer coach (1998-99), seven as an assistant coach (2000-06) and one year as the associate head coach in 2007.
 UConn enjoyed a 167-57-17 record in those years, and advanced to the NCAA tournament each season.
 The Huskies made eight trips to the Third Round (Final 16) of the tournament and six trips to the quarterfinals (Final Eight), while UConn advanced all the way to the College Cup championship game in 2003 with Coach Barnes on the sideline.
 She also saw the Huskies win six Big East Regular Season Championships and two Big East Tournament Championships during her time at Connecticut.

 Coach Barnes holds a National Soccer Coaches Association of America (NSCAA) Advanced National diploma, an NSCAA goalkeeping certificate and a U.S. Soccer Federation (USSF) "D" license.
-Her coaching resume also includes two years spent on the Region I Staff for the Olympic Development Program, where she workedwith the under-14 and under-16 age groups.
-Barnes also worked as both an assistant and head coach for the Connecticut Olympic Development Program, with players ranging from U-13 to U-17 age groups.
+Her coaching resume also includes two years spent on the Region I Staff for the Olympic Development Program, where she worked with the under-14 and under-16 age groups.
+Coach Barnes also worked as both an assistant and head coach for the Connecticut Olympic Development Program, with players ranging from U-13 to U-17 age groups.
 For her efforts, the Connecticut Junior Soccer Association named Coach Barnes the Thomas E. Krusewski Memorial Young Coach of the Year in 2006.